Secret Number

+Secret Number (Korean: 시크릿넘버; RR: Sikeuritneombeo; stylized in all-caps) is a South Korean girl group formed by Vine Entertainment.
+The group consists of six members: Soodam, Zuu, Ebin, Min C, Dinda, and Navi.
+The group debuted on May 19, 2020, with the single album Who Dis?

 Name

-According to the group, their name means that, "Everyone has a secret number [for a password or PIN code], which is usually a birthday, anniversary, or some other special number.
+According to the group, their name means that "Everyone has a secret number [for a password or PIN code], which is usually a birthday, anniversary, or some other special number.
 We want to hold such special meaning in public.
 Our logo is designed like a password box with five stars, representing the five of us."

 History

 2011–2020: Pre-debut activities

-Léa was previously a member of South Korean girl group Skarf between 2011 and 2014 under the stage name Hana.
+Léa was previously a member of Singaporean-South Korean girl group Skarf between 2011 and 2014 under the stage name Hana.
 She later participated in Mix Nine under her birth name Mizuki Ogawa in 2017 where she finished in 109th place.

 Jinny was previously a trainee under YG Entertainment between 2013 and 2017.
 She later participated in Produce 48 where she finished in 69th place.